 Despite doing our utmost to make our volunteer programs affordable, we realize that the total cost to volunteer abroad can still add up once you consider fees, flights, travel insurance, vaccinations and visas.
 One of the easiest ways to get the financial boost you need to turn your trip into a reality is to start an online fundraising campaign.

 The crowdfunding website Go Get Funding is a popular platform used by IVHQers to achieve their fundraising goals.
 Go Get Funding allows you to create a personal fundraising page and share your mission with friends and family to support you - it’s that simple!
 Offering incentives or tokens of appreciation are effective in supporting these types of campaigns too.

 Here’s some fundraising advice previous volunteers have utilised to successfully raise funds to support their volunteer trips:

 - Fundraising parties

 - The 52 week savings challenge

-Now, it’s just up to you to follow these how to volunteer abroad on the cheap steps and make traveling a reality.
+Now, it’s just up to you to follow these how to volunteer abroad on the cheap steps and make travelling a reality.